dr. Inna Afonina (PhD)

 Biography

-I have completed my PhD studies in the laboratory of Molecular and Cellular Biology in Trinity College Dublin, Ireland under the supervision of Prof. Seamus J Martin, who is a prominent figure in the field of cell death and inflammation research.
+I have completed my PhD studies in the laboratory of Molecular and Cellular Biology in Trinity College Dublin, Ireland under the supervision of Prof. Martin.
 In the course of my PhD work I characterized the inflammatory cytokine IL-1α as a novel substrate for the cell death protease granzyme B, for which I have received the National Researcher of the year award (Roche) in 2011.
+I have further continued as a post-doc in the lab of Prof. Beyaert in VIB-UGent Center for Inflammation Research, where I had a chance to further explore how cell signalling at epithelial surfaces regulates inflammatory immune responses in health and disease.
+My team within the group of Prof. Beyaert currently explores the intra- and extracellular signaling at epithelial surfaces in the context of skin, gut or lung inflammation, as well as carcinoma, using a combination of omics technologies, molecular and cellular biology, immunology and mouse genetics.
+Since 01.2026 I also manage the Belgian Plasmid Collection (BCCM/GeneCorner).

 Research team